alinesresende/soccer-stats-hub/README.md

 - The endpoint must be of type `PATCH`;

 - The `id` will be received by the URL parameter;

-- It will be validated that it is not possible to change a match without a token;

 - If the token is not informed, the following message must be returned with a `401` status: